ktrnka/company-detective/notes/NOTES.md

 # Experiments done

+## Linkedin data source 9/27

+- I tried setting up a Linkedin app and logging into OAuth via Colab + Chrome.
+That failed with an unknown code about the response URL.
+I added the response URL but it didn't resolve the issue.
+- I tried the Scrapfly scraper for Linkedin but that didn't have much information on the company.
+I tried to add scraping for the company's recent posts but it looks like that's dynamically injected via Javascript.

 ## Using LLMs to improve Reddit search 9/19

 For S6/Palia, we get more customer feedback when searching for Palia.
 For Rad.ai/Omni, we need to search for both together to get any results at all.
 For Akili/EndeavorRx, we get nothing at all if we search for both but get great results if we only search for EndeavorRx.